Best smart speakers 2020: it's an Alexa and Google Assistant showdown

 The best smart speakers 2020 are about more than just audio quality...

-A smart speaker can be a handy helper.
+The best smart speakers 2020 come in all shapes and sizes.
 This is true whether you remember when all speakers did was play music from your hi-fi, or find yourself expecting every subwoofer you encounter to warn you to get the washing in because it’s going to rain soon.

 Link a smart speaker to other smart home kit and it will soon be dimming your lights as you drift off, or turning up the heating on a chilly day, while ordering loo roll for you.
 Or play trivia games with you on a rainy afternoon.

 Despite this functionality, most of us primarily use a smart speaker for listening to music.
 It need to sound great, whether plonked in the middle of a room or parked in a corner.
 Looks are a key consideration too, with fewer people wanting their tech to look like am obvious gadget.

 Finally, when you’re buying a smart speaker, consider which digital assistant – Alexa, Google Assistant or Siri – will be the invisible genie granting your every wish.
 Some of your existing tech may integrate more easily than others.